Home

 Professional Quality Suspension Lift on a TJ Wrangler

 You can only stuff so much tire (and wheel) into a standard wheel well...at least without shredding the tire and/or tearing up sheet metal (or worse) when you're under way.
 Large tires may seem to fit fine until you hit a bump or make your first sharp turn.
-Then the tires make contact in places where they were not intended.
+Then the tires make contact in places where they were not intended, such as fenders, the frame, steering components, etc.

 Lift kits in various types and elevations raise the Jeep's body and/or suspension to provide clearance for large tires as well as increasing ground clearance for improved off-road use.